cape.cfdx.databook: Post-processed data module¶

 This module provides three basic classes upon which more specific data classes are developed:

-The first two of these are subclassed from dict
+The first two of these are subclassed from dict, so that

 appropriately named coefficient.
 An outline of derived classes for